richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

        FT900 Eclipse Toolchain now supports IoT Project templates for AWS, GCP and Azure.
        This enables developers to easily create cloud-connected FT900 IoT applications.
+       IoT Configuration views are also provided so users can set the MQTT credentials using Eclipse view instead of code.